The 90s was

 They began their own programming block, Disney’s

-One Saturday Morning, and populated it with shows produced by them and
+One Saturday Morning, and populated it with shows produced by

-originally featured on The Disney
+them and originally featured on The

-Channel or Toon Disney.
+Disney Channel or Toon

-Disney’s takeover of ABC, Warner Bros. entered into a partnership with the Tribune Company to form
+Just before Disney’s takeover of ABC, Warner Bros. entered into a

-their own network: The WB.
+Company to form their own network: The WB.
+With it came the

-and the revival of Batman: The Animated Series.
+and the Brain, along with the debut of Supermanand the revival of Batman: The Animated Series.
 The biggest break

-for the block, however, was when they began airing the English dub of the
+for the block, however, was when they began airing the English dub of the anime

-anime, Pokémon.
+Pokémon.
 It led the network to surpass FOX in the ratings and inspired

 other networks to look into anime they could import not only to compete, but